 Isn't it about time we rethink our stratagies in Afghanistan as well?
 Perhaps we're not giving more serious consideration to the course of direction our country has embarqed upon?

-While more people in the United States die from lack of health insurance, side-effects from the legal use of perscription medications, traffic accidents, and salmonela poisoning than of terrorism, one might ask just how many lives were lost during the “Cold War” in the name of “anti-Communism”?
-Why do we fight?
+While more people in the United States die from lack of health insurance, side-effects from the legal use of perscription medications, traffic accidents, and salmonela poisoning than of terrorism, one might ask just how many lives were extinguished during the “Cold War” in the name of “fighting Communism” with our tax dollars?

 We are all connected